 How to find work as a Freelance Game Developer

 Without a track record, trying to find game development work can be very challenging, Dim Bulb Games founder Johnnemann Nordhagen told Forbes in a 2019 interview.
-Veteran developers most likely can land work based on their reputation, their portfolio, and their contacts, while developers who are newer to freelance game development might find it useful to browse project boards like Upwork, Fiverr, and Freelancer.com.
+Veteran developers usually have an easier time finding work due to their reputation, portfolio, and contacts.
+Those who are newer to freelance game development might have better luck on project boards like Upwork, Fiverr, and Freelancer.com.

-It's also important to note that a Freelance Game Developer is different than an Independent Game Developer, as game designer David Fried noted to Quora in 2016.
+It’s also important to note that a Freelance Game Developer is different from an Independent Game Developer, as Game Designer David Fried noted to Quora in 2016.
 A Freelance Developer is working for others, while an independent might just be one person, but they have creative control over whatever projects they do — and a stake in their success or failure.
 Fried adds that Freelance Game Developers should be prepared for lean times and try to save funds from their earnings to cover these times.